Skip to main content

 🚧 Work in Progress

-Enter a unique service identifier like "storage","shared" etc. Duplicate services with the same name in the same project are forbidden.
+Enter a unique service identifier like "storage", "files" etc. Duplicate services with the same name in the same project are forbidden.

 Note